Finite knot surgeries and Heegaard Floer homology: Introduction

 \begin{thm}\cite[Corollary 1.7]{ghigginigenusonefibered} The Poincar\'e homology sphere is $-1$-surgery on the left-handed trefoil (or, reversing orientation, $+1$-surgery on the right-handed trefoil)

-and no other surgery on any knot.\footnote{Throughout this paper, we suppress the choice of orientations; we use only positive surgery coefficients and only the canonical Seifert fibered descriptions stated in Theorem~\ref{thmh1order}.} \end{thm}
+and no other surgery on any knot.\footnote{Throughout this paper, we suppress the choice of orientations; unless otherwise stated, surgery coefficients are positive and Seifert fibered descriptions are the canonical ones described in Theorem~\ref{thmh1order}.} \end{thm}

 Elliptic spaces fall into a group of manifolds called \emph{L-spaces} whose Heegaard Floer homology is particularly simple (Cf \cite[Proposition~2.3]{ozszlens}).
-If an $L$-space is given by $p/q$ surgery on a knot $K$ in $S^3$, then it obeys the inequality $p/q\geq 2g(K)-1$, and the knot is fibered with one of a very small set of Alexander polynomials.
-The \emph{correction terms} or \emph{d-invariants} $d(Y,\spincstr)$ take a very nice form for $L$-space surgeries, and they can be compared to the $d(Y,\spincstr)$ calculated directly from a plumbing graph.
+If an L-space is given by $p/q$ surgery on a knot $K$ in $S^3$, then it obeys the inequality $p/q\geq 2g(K)-1$, and the knot is fibered with one of a very small set of Alexander polynomials.
+The \emph{correction terms} or \emph{d-invariants} $d(Y,\spincstr)$ take a very nice form for L-space surgeries, and they can be compared to the $d(Y,\spincstr)$ calculated directly from a plumbing graph.
 We prove: